mandre/kano-i18n-sync/README.md

 ## Usage

-### Upload updated translation templates upon new Kano release
+### Upload updated translation templates upon new Kano release (for maintainers only)

 The `sync_pot.py` script connects to the Kano computer to retrieve the latest translation templates then takes care of creating the project and new versions